AlexChaplinBraz/shell-scripts/README.md

 The help and error messages are colourised with ANSI codes (SRG), and if a program requires to be run as root it will be informed to the user.
 Configuration is handled through environment variables and somethimes config files.

+## dmenu-scripts

+This was previously a repo with only dmenu scripts, but will now hold all my shell scripts.
+My standards have gone up, so I'm gradually rewriting them.
+The goal is to have a choice of frontends, like is the case with `quickedit`, which is a rewrite of `dedit`.

+## Short descriptions of the scripts

+Learn more about them by reading their `HelpMessage` variable.

 ### newsh

 Creates an executable script linked to local bin from a template with lots of useful features and opens it with your